Q-Minh/nihu/dox/tut_function_spaces.md

 and its nodal location is at the element center.

-Alternatively, meshes can be viewed as piecewise isoparametric function spaces, using the function ::isoparametric_view:
+Alternatively, meshes can be viewed as piecewise isoparametric function spaces, using the function NiHu::isoparametric_view:
 ~~~~~~~~~~
 auto const &isoparam_fsp = isoparametric_view(my_mesh);
 ~~~~~~~~~~